Note: Title and content have been edited. Please see bottom of post for details.

 It’s totally counterintuitive that having Miley’s T&A constantly thrust in their faces should make young women feel better about themselves.
 This actually has the effect of encouraging youth to idolize celebrities and thus strive to be like them – thin, famous, rich, brash – rather than to be happy just being themselves.

 Miley isn’t the only celebrity whose behaviour stirs controversy.
 What’s really interesting, though, is how some female celebrities manage to shamelessly flaunt their extravagant wealth, supersized egos, and pornstar bodies, all while escaping scrutiny.
 Public opinion suggests that while Rihanna is trashy, Beyoncé is sexy but classy.
 That image is undermined by her newest set of videos.
-Partition, for example, has her writhing around, spreading her legs and bucking her hips in what can only be described as an extremely provocative exotic dance performance.
-I anticipate some people countering that she’s older (and therefore more self-possessed than Miley) and may have a slightly older fan base (hence having less of an impact on girls), but here’s the dead giveaway: if there’s any doubt about who holds the power as far as this song is concerned, consider the lyrics.
+Partition, for example, has her writhing around, spreading her legs and bucking her hips in what can only be described as an exotic (I hate this term) dance performance.
+I anticipate some people countering that she’s older (and therefore more self-possessed than Miley) and may have a slightly older fan base but here’s the dead giveaway: if there’s any doubt about who holds the power as far as this song is concerned, consider the lyrics.

 “I just wanna be the girl you like, the kinda girl you like.”

 In this video, Beyoncé isn’t asking us to respect her or even to recognize her talent and intelligence.
 All she’s saying, in words and images, is: Desire me.
 Fuck me.